deanishe/alfred-mailto/index.md

 ```

 **Note:** To configure an app, you must use its bundle ID, not its name (i.e.
 `com.freron.MailMate`, not `MailMate`).

-To get the bundle ID of an application,
+You can use MailTo's configuration screen to get the bundle ID of an
-you can use MailTo's [configuration](#all-options).
+application:

-Use `mailto` to bring up the configuration menu, and choose `Email Client: …`.
+1. Use `mailto` to bring up the configuration menu, and choose `Email Client: …`.
    This will display a list off all compatible apps on your system.
-Search or
-scroll down the list to select the app you want.
-Hold `⌘` to display its
+2. Search or scroll down the list to select the app you want.
-bundle ID as the subtitle or press `⌘+C` to copy the bundle ID to the
+3. Hold `⌘` to display its bundle ID as the subtitle or press `⌘+C` to copy
-clipboard.
+   the bundle ID to the pasteboard.

 Alternatively, you can use the following command in Terminal to get the
 bundle ID of an application: